Young mom fatally shot while driving - likely at random

-FREEHOLD, New Jersey (WABC) --A woman was fatally shot as she drove in Freehold Thursday night.
-It's believed the gunman randomly opened fire at the passing vehicle.
+FREEHOLD, New Jersey (WABC) --A woman was fatally shot as she drove in Freehold Thursday night, and it's believed the gunman randomly opened fire at the passing vehicle.

-The victim was driving with her family on Route 33 when she was shot at around 11:45 p.m.
+Sciasia Calhoun, 24, was driving with her family on Route 33 when she was shot at around 11:45 p.m.

-The woman's boyfriend and her 1-year-old child were in the vehicle at the time of the shooting.
-Neither were injured.
+Calhoun's boyfriend and her 1-year-old child were in the vehicle at the time of the shooting.
+Neither was injured.

 She was pronounced dead about an hour later at CentraState Medical Center.
+Family and friends described her as a loving mother who was quiet and kind.

-The suspect is believed to have fired at the passing vehicle from the side of the road, in what is likely a random shooting.
+The suspect is believed to have fired at the passing vehicle, but the victim's boyfriend was able to give police a description of the suspect's vehicle.

-Friday morning police made an arrest after conducting an investigation along Route 33.
+After conducting an investigation along Route 33, police located the vehicle in Manalapan and made an arrest Friday morning.

+Authorities identified the suspect as 36-year-old Kader Mustafa, who lives in Freehold just blocks from the victim.

+"Mustafa was apprehended in Manalapan in the area of Oakland Mills Road at approximately 8:10 a.m. while inside of his vehicle," Monmouth County Prosecutor Lori Linskey said.
+"Mustafa has been arrested and charged with the following: Murder, attempted murder, two counts of unlawful possession of a weapon, and possession of a weapon for an unlawful purpose.

-Monmouth County authorities are looking into whether the shooting is related to two other recent incidents in the county.
-No one was hurt in the previous incidents.
+Monmouth County authorities are looking into whether the shooting is related to two other recent similar incidents in Neptune on April 27 and Holmdel on April 28.
+No one was injured in either of those incidents.

 ----------